Role hierarchy

 You may easily "impersonate" specific user and test their permissions by running the following command: USE ROLE <USER_NAME>__U_ROLE;

-Unused roles for non-existent schemas, warehouses, users are dropped automatically.
-No more "orphan" roles, no more clutter.
+Unused roles for non-existent schemas, warehouses, shares, users are dropped automatically.
+It helps to reduce amount of "orphan" roles in account.